Bay Window Replacement Cost

 Timber and aluminium are very similar in price, but they’re really on opposite ends of the spectrum in terms of quality.
 The reason uPVC and aluminium are taking over timber for a lot of things is that timber degrades over time.

-Even when it’s treated, it’s affected by the weather and moisture.
+Even when it’s treated, timber can be affected by the weather and moisture.
 It’s also heavy and requires a lot of joint work to ensure its stability.
-Aluminium, on the other hand, is an emerging material for these types of jobs, with its light weight and versatility pegging it higher than timber on the list of popular choices.
+Aluminium, on the other hand, is lightweight and versatile, with less maintenance required, often making it a more popular choice.

 What's the cheapest material for a bay window?

-uPVC is the cheaper option but it has its own benefits, with it being considerably cheaper than the other two materials, whilst also being just as strong.
-The problem with uPVC is that some people find it looks too cheap, and the design options are somewhat limited.
+Despite being considerably cheaper other materials, uPVC comes with its own benefits and can be just as strong as the alternatives.
+However, the problem with uPVC is that some people find it also looks cheap, and the design options are somewhat limited.

-However, as it stands today, uPVC is the most popular choice, due to its unrivalled value, when compared to the traditional timber and the newer aluminium options.
+However, as it stands today, uPVC is the most popular choice, due to its unrivalled value, when compared to the traditional timber and the modern aluminium options.

 Will size affect the overall cost?